top of page

 Cherish solo.jpeg

-She serves as the Certification Commission Chair for the Alabama Alcoholism and Drug Counselor Certification Board and is certified by the Alabama Association of Addiction Counselors Certification Board (AAACCB) as a Certified Addiction Counselor (CAC) as well as being qualified as a Substance Abuse Professional (SAP) and certified as a Master Addiction Counselor (MAC) by the National Association for Alcoholism and Drug Abuse Counselors (NAADAC).
+She serves as the Certification Commission Chair for the Alabama Association of Addiction Professionals (AAAP) and is certified by the Alabama Association of Addiction Counselors Certification Commission (AAACCC) as a Senior Certified Addiction Counselor (SCAC) as well as being qualified as a Substance Abuse Professional (SAP), certified as a Master Addiction Counselor (MAC) by the National Association for Alcoholism and Drug Abuse Counselors (NAADAC) and a certified MRT (Moral Reconation Therapy) instructor.

 She has been a supervisor for numerous interns providing guidance and training on evidence-based practices for many clinicians over the last ten years.